LeonardoGoller/LeonardoGoller.github.io/books.markdown

 ## Books

-As a blog that is partly dedicated to books, it is no surprise that I have set up a page to track the books I read.
-Books listed here are fiction, and non-academic non-fiction; academic books are not tracked.
+As this is a blog partly dedicated to books, I have set this page up to track the books I read.
+Books listed here are fiction, and non-academic non-fiction;
+academic books are not tracked.

 Books I especially liked are marked with an asterisk  `*`.